hamza9407/geopolitical-oil-market-analysis/README.md

 # Geopolitical Oil Market Analysis (2015–2025)

+> ⚠️ **Note:** This repository is for demonstration purposes only.
+> Full code, datasets, and models are private but available on request.

 📖 **Published Research:**
 [Impact of Geopolitical Tensions on Oil Market Volatility and Currency Movements](https://jccair.org/index.php/jcai/article/view/3)